pantheon-systems/documentation/source/content/guides/style-guide/03-structure.md

 </Alert>

-Partials use all of the same Markdown, style, and HTML as needed and outlined on this page, but do not require frontmatter.
+Partials use all of the same Markdown, style, and HTML as needed and outlined on this page.
 They can be included as their own paragraphs and sections as well as in lists as a step or bullet point.

 After you create the file, include it in the doc: